SEND

 A Collaborative Approach to Success

-Students working with the SEND Department are provided with clear, achievable targets for progress.
-These are regularly reviewed and communicated with parents / carers and staff in school.
-We design and monitor specific interventions to ensure that each student's needs are met effectively.
+Students receiving SEND support will have a One Page Profile which outlines their area of need and is shared with all relevant members of staff.
+These are regularly reviewed and updated when areas of need or support strategies change.
+We design and monitor all our interventions to ensure that each student's needs are met effectively.
 Our collaborative approach ensures that every student has the opportunity to achieve their best.

 We are committed to creating an inclusive environment where every student can succeed, regardless of the challenges they face.